Sage-Bionetworks/portalsDocs/articles/annotation_and_query.md

 | file      |
 | entity    |

-If you know the entity type you are looking for, searching in `project`, `file`, or `folder` is what you want.
+If you know the entity type you are looking for, searching in `Project`, `File`, or `Folder` is what you want.
-To search over annotations of all entity types, use `entity`.
+To search over annotations of all entity types, use `Entity`.

 The `<expression>` section are the conditions for limiting the search.
 Below demonstrates some examples of limiting searches.

 For complete information on how to form queries and the types of limiting that can be performed, see the [Synapse Query API](https://sagebionetworks.jira.com/wiki/display/PLFM/Repository+Service+API#RepositoryServiceAPI-QueryAPI).

 Along with annotations added by users, every entity has a number of fields useful for searching.
-For a complete list, see [here](http://hud.rel.rest.doc.sagebase.org.s3-website-us-east-1.amazonaws.com/org/sagebionetworks/repo/model/Entity.html), but here are some really useful ones.
+For a complete list, see [here](http://hud.rel.rest.doc.sagebase.org.s3-website-us-east-1.amazonaws.com/org/sagebionetworks/repo/model/Entity.html).

+Here are some really useful ones:

 * `projectId` which project the entity is associated with
 * `parentId`: where the entity resides (inside a folder/sub-folder; may also be the project if in the root folder) - useful for finding all files if you know they are in a specific folder